emolter/pylanetary/CONTRIBUTING.rst

 Features that are primarily relevant to a single observatory, planet, wavelength band, etc. should be placed in separate GitHub repositories and import pylanetary.
-Again, if portions of that functionality are generic, they can be included in pylanetary
+Again, if portions of that functionality are generic, they can be included in pylanetary .

-Docstrings should be written for every function and should adhere to the same format as shown in the functions in ``pylanetary/navigation/core.py`` At time of writing, the navigation.Nav docstring is known to adhere to proper style.
+Docstrings should be written for every function and should adhere to the `numpy docstyle <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html>`__ format.

 Dependencies
 ------------
 The astropy ecosystem tools should be used whenever possible.
 For example, `astropy.table` should be used for table handling, or `astropy.units` for unit and quantity handling.
+This is aspirational at time of writing, but good to keep in mind.

 If a new contribution brings along any additional dependencies, the necessity of those dependencies must be well-justified, the dependencies should provide